fhstp/CoinEater/README.md

 # CoinEater
 ![](/src/img/logo_base.png?raw=true)

-CoinEater is a browser extension aiming to block coin miners such as Coinhive.
-The blocklist is based on results of modern IT security research.
+CoinEater blocks crypto-miners such as Coinhive.
+It's blocklist is based on regular Internet-wide security scans which are conducted within a scientific research project.

 *Made by the Institute of IT Security Research of the St. Pölten University of Applied Sciences (https://www.fhstp.ac.at/en/research/institute-of-it-security-research)*